 - (i) Investments in instruments issued in Soles and in foreign currency by the MEF, through the Public Treasury, which are recorded and classified as investments measured at fair value through other comprehensive income.
-The initial recording and subsequent measurement of these investments are made in accordance with the criteria described in note 2.A.(vi). - (ii) Internal credit comprises reportable transactions, which are recorded and classified in accordance with the criteria described in paragraph (b) of this note: - Repurchase transactions of credits guaranteed by the National Government represented in securities, in which the participating entities sell securities representing credits guaranteed by the National Government to the Central Bank, receive in exchange local currency and are obliged, in the same act, to repurchase such securities at a later date, against payment of local currency.
+The initial recording and subsequent measurement of these investments are made in accordance with the criteria described in note 2.(b).(vi). - (ii) Reportable transactions, which are recorded and classified in accordance with the criteria described in paragraph (b) of this note: - Securities repo transactions (sales transactions with a commitment to repurchase securities) to inject liquidity in local currency, mainly to companies in the financial system.
+This operation consists of the purchase of securities at the beginning of the operation, in which the financial system companies transfer the ownership of the securities to the Central Bank, and at maturity of the repurchase transaction, the financial system companies repurchase the same securities and the Central Bank transfers the ownership of the securities to them.
+These transactions are recognized as assets in the statement of financial position with a balancing entry in the "Deposits on local currency" account. - Transactions of credit portfolio represented in securities, in which the participating entities sell credit portfolios represented in securities to the Central Bank, receive in exchange local currency (amount of the sale) and undertake, in the same act, to repurchase these portfolios at a later date, against payment in local currency.
+These transactions are recorded on the asset side of the statement of financial position with a balancing entry in the "Deposits in local currency" account. - Credit reporting transactions guaranteed by the Peruvian Government in the form of securities, in which the participating entities sell securities representing loans guaranteed by the Peruvian Government to the Central Bank, receive local currency in exchange and are obligated, in the same act, to repurchase such securities at a later date, against payment of local currency.
 These transactions are part of the "Reactiva Perú" program created to promote the financing of the replacement of working capital funds to companies facing short-term payments and obligations with their workers and suppliers of goods and services, in order to ensure continuity in the economy's payment chain.
 These transactions are recognized as assets in the statement of financial position with a balancing entry in the "Deposits in local currency" account.
-The amounts placed in these operations correspond to the guaranteed amounts of the credits subject to such operations. - Transactions of credit portfolio represented in securities, in which the participating entities sell credit portfolios represented in securities to the Central Bank, receive in exchange local currency (amount of the sale asset side of the statement of financial position with a balancing entry in the "Deposits in local currency" or "Deposits in foreign currency" account, depending on the currency of the transaction.
+The amounts placed in these operations correspond to the guaranteed amounts of the loans subject to such operations.